Contribution from “the left” to the strategic liquidation of the Basque national policy of liberation from imperialism: the social-imperialism (VI)

 3/ “the armed struggle, the revolutionary war and the Plan of eight years of national Liberation and Unification”; it is: the “activism” of the attempts, whose democratic criticism showed them as a false opposition or response to the State criminal Violence and Terrorism, as well as painfully expensive to the People and the sake of freedom.

-“The armed struggle and the revolutionary war”: a complement, not alternative to the “institutional opposition”, was actually reduced to the increasingly symbolic, difficult, expensive and exceptional attempts which hid the reality of the Terrorism and the criminal, imperialistic and fascist Violence of the régime.
-Its effect was the continuous and unjustified burning of militants, the depletion and destruction of resources exorbitant to the obtained results, the provocation, the denunciation and self-denunciation, and the endless moral crisis: both of the own militants and of the population ideologically orphan and undermined by the fascist monopolies of mass ideological intoxication and psychological warfare.
-The airs of hubristic and contemptuous intellectual self-importance they embraced did not allowed them to hide an ideological poverty which has been the cause for a constant desertion of repentant defectors and renegades, which did pass from their ranks to the traditional Francoist Party or to Falange/PsoE, what makes no difference.
+The baneful “activism” of “the armed struggle and the revolutionary war”: a complement – not alternative – to the “institutional path”, was in reality reduced to the increasingly symbolic, difficult, costly and exceptional attempts, which hid the reality of the criminal, imperialistic and fascist Terrorism and Violence of the French-Spanish régime of military occupation of our Country.
+Its effect was the continuous and unjustified burning of militants, the depletion and destruction of resources that were exorbitant in relation to the supposed results, the gratuitous provocation and exasperation of fascism, the denunciation, the self-denunciation and the endless moral crisis that devastated our Country: both the Basque militants themselves as well as the population in general, ideologically orphaned and undermined by the fascist monopolies of mass ideological intoxication and psychological warfare.
+The airs of arrogant and disdainful intellectual self-importance embraced by those “activist” bureaucracies did not allow them to hide an ideological indigence that has been the cause for a constant desertion of repentant defectors and renegades, who passed from their ranks to the traditional Francoist Party or to Falange/PsoE, which makes no difference.
 Their names are on everyone’s mind.

 When the turn of the century was already near, the results of the nationalist and intra-totalitarian “transition”, and of the “Basque” autonomy-trap, appeared to be consolidated and limited at the same time.
 Thus were given the conditions of possibility, necessity and urgency for a new political and ideological offensive, aimed to smash and prevent the Resistance of the freedom forces that the criminal Violence and Terrorism, the war of aggression and the fascist dictatorship of General Franco and his successors had not attained to eradicate.
-For this reason, the triumphant phase of the Spanish imperialistic Nationalism of the traditional Francoists and their final solution, and the National-socialist optimism of Falange-PsoE in its hope for the achievement of a “post-(Basque)-nationalism”, have been followed by the new tide of nationalist xenophobia, fury and exasperation; methods with which the current irreducible sectors of the traditional and transitive Francois, and their monopolies of ideological intoxication of the masses, respond to the stubborn reality of the permanence and Resistance of the subjugated Peoples.
+For this reason, the triumphant phase of the Spanish imperialistic Nationalism of the traditional Francoists and their final solution, and the National-socialist optimism of Falange-PsoE in its hope for the achievement of a “post-(Basque)-nationalism”, have been followed by the new tide of Nationalist xenophobia, fury and exasperation of the Second Francoism; methods with which the current irreducible sectors of the traditional and transitive Francoism, and their monopolies of ideological intoxication of the masses, respond to the stubborn reality of the permanence and Resistance of the subjugated Peoples.
 The corresponding campaign of forgery, defamation, libel and intimidation: relentlessly and daily disseminated by the Spanish monopolies of imperialistic and fascist propaganda, does encourage, excite and put red-hot an unquenchable hatred between the Peoples.

 The anticipated denial that France and Spain have established about the identity and very existence of the Peoples and States that those imperialistic nations are subjugating, does ideologically serves the objective of the liquidation of them at the hand of those “great” Nationalist cannibals.
 It is the supreme expression of the cultural essence of imperialistic Nationalism and Racism: xenophobia, hatred and contempt for other Peoples.
 The Spanish and French imperialistic Nationalism is, by nature, opposed to international coexistence and concord; it does not consider any other way-out, for the total and absolute conflict that it has promoted, that the final solution.
 The liquidation of the oppressed Basque People and of its occupied State, the Kingdom of Nabarre, is its fundamental and immutable goal.